kbremner/kbremner.github.io/_posts/2014-02-18-android-client-auth.md

 published: true
 ---

 Recently I have been developing an application that had to support client authentication using certificates.
-The process wasn't quite as well documented as I would have expected, so this post aims to help others that need to support client authenication in their application (aimed at Ice Cream Sandwich (ICS) and above).
+The process wasn't quite as well documented as I would have expected, so this post aims to help others that need to support client authentication in their application (aimed at Ice Cream Sandwich (ICS) and above).

 {% include section_header.html name="System Keystore" %}
 Traditionally, Android applications created their own keystores for storing sensitive credentials.
 ICS, however, brought in the ability for applications to access credentials stored in a system keystore when authorised by a user.
-This not only simplifies the process, but with some devices supporting hardware-backed keystores, it can also be more secure than an application keystore stored in the filesystem.
+This not only simplifies the process, but with some devices supporting hardware-backed keystores, it can also be more secure than an application keystore stored in the file system.

 <div class="alert alert-info">
 <p>